Entity Matching using Large Language Models: Scenario 2: With Training Data

 \subsection{Fine-Tuning}

-In the next set of experiments, we fine-tune the Turbo06 model via the OpenAI API, which is the only recent LLM offered for fine-tuning by OpenAI at the time of writing.
-Specifically, we use the development splits of each dataset to train a fine-tuned Turbo06 model and subsequently apply the fine-tuned models to all other datasets.
-We run fine-tuning for 3 epochs using the default parameters suggested by OpenAI.
+In the next set of experiments, we fine-tune the GPT-mini model via the OpenAI API as well as the Llama2 and Llama3.1 models using local hardware.
+We use the training and validation sets of each dataset to train a fine-tuned model with the \textit{domain-simple-force} prompt and subsequently apply the fine-tuned models with this prompt to all datasets.
+We fine-tune GPT-mini for 10 epochs using the default parameters suggested by OpenAI.
+For the Llama models, we fine-tune using 4-bit quantization to manage the high VRAM requirements of the 70B models.
+We employ Low-Rank Adaptation (LoRA) and also train for 10 epochs.

-\textbf{Effectiveness:} The results of the fine-tuned LLMs are shown in Table \ref{tab:fine-tuning}.
-When comparing the results to the best zero-shot performance of the same model (Turbo06), there is a substantial improvement of 4\% to 20\% F1 depending on the dataset.
-These improvements allow the fine-tuned Turbo06 model to nearly reach the performance of the best GPT4 zero-shot prompt on two datasets, missing only a single F1 point.
-On the remaining four datasets, the fine-tuned Turbo06 exceeds the performance of zero-shot GPT4 by 1 to 3\% F1.
-When compared to the best Turbo06 model leveraging in-context learning or rules, fine-tuning leads to improvements of 1\% to 12\% F1 on 4 of 5 datasets while the best results on Amazon-Google are achieved with in-context learning.
-In summary, fine-tuning the model leads to improved results compared to the zero-shot version of the model rivaling the performance of the best GPT4 prompts with a much cheaper model.
+\textbf{Effectiveness:} The results of the fine-tuned LLMs are shown in Table~\ref{tab:fine-tuning}.
+The lower part of the table restates the best zero-shot and GPT4 results for comparison.
+When comparing the fine-tuning results to the best zero-shot performance (Section $\Delta$ best zero-shot in Table~\ref{tab:fine-tuning}), we observe a substantial improvement of 1\% to 26\% F1 depending on the dataset for all models.
+Only the Llama models on WDC Products do not profit from fine-tuning.
+On four out of six datasets, the best fine-tuned Llama3.1 and GPT-mini models exceed the performance of zero-shot GPT4 by 1 to 10\% F1 (See Section \textit{$\Delta$ best GPT4} in Table~\ref{tab:fine-tuning}).

+In summary, fine-tuning the models leads to improved results compared to the zero-shot version of the model rivaling the performance of the best GPT4 prompts with the much cheaper GPT-mini model and consistently improving the performance of the Llama models by 1-26\% F1 on 5 out of 6 datasets leaving Llama 3.1 only slightly behind GPT-mini on 4 datasets.
+Furthermore, the experiments show that the fine-tuned Llama models reach a similar performance or outperform GPT4 on 4 out of 6 datasets.